Charles Thornton was an American businessman who became the first CEO of Litton Industries, a company that manufactured vacuum tubes.

 After the war, even though Charles Thornton was working with Howard Hughes and Ford Motor Company, he sought out Litton.
 He made a deal to buy Litton Industries for 1 million dollars.

-At that time, Thornton did not have the money up front so he negotiated with potential investors.
+At that time, Thornton did not have the money upfront so he negotiated with potential investors.
 When he got all the necessary funds he needed, he was able to get Litton Industries.

-Under Charles Thornton’s command, Litton Industries grew in a fast pace and acquired a lot of businesses.
+Under Charles Thornton’s command, Litton Industries grew at a fast pace and acquired a lot of businesses.
 During that time, it was one of the first companies able to own its entire production supply chain.

 It also became the model of other industries that were aspiring to reach the same goal.
 Charles Thornton had full control of the company until 1961.
 Unfortunately, after this time, Litton Industries had managerial and financial problems that lasted more than ten years.